7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Car Shuts OFF When AC Is Turned ON

-Many car owners notice when they turn ON the air conditioner, the engine starts to hesitate or shake or we can say vibrate, and sometimes the car stalls (which means shuts off).
-This is a very common problem that happens in a car when the ac is turned on.
+Many car owners notice when they turn ON the air conditioner, the engine starts to hesitate or shake or we can say vibrate, and sometimes the car stops (which means the engine would shut off).
+This is a very common problem while using the ac.

-In simple words, I want to help you understand.
-The car shuts off when the AC is turned ON, which means that the load on the engine is High and the power produced by the engine is Low.
-Here I am breaking down the topic in simple words.
-It is a fascinating topic, just stick with me.
+The car shuts off when the AC is turned ON, which means that the pressure on the engine is high and the power produced by the engine is low.

-As you know, AC is a huge energy sucker.
-It consumes a lot of energy when it is turned ON and on the other hand, if the engine can not produce more energy, then the engine will jerk/hesitate and finally will shut OFF.
+As you know, A/C is a huge energy sucker.
+It consumes a lot of energy when it is turned ON and on the other hand, if the engine can not produce more energy, then the engine will jerk/hesitate and finally will die OFF due to load on your engine.
 The engine compensates for the lack of power through an idle air control valve mechanism to increase its power and speed.

 The car manufacturer introduces the valve “Idle air control valve” in a manually operated throttle body to compensate for power.
-But, the important question is what the meaning of idle is?
+But, the important question is what is the meaning of idle?
 Here is the definition of the term “Idle”.

 Engine Idling